download

 fotor_2023-6-1_11_56_20.jpeg

-"Driving in Formula 1 was my dream since childhood.
+"Driving in Formula 1 has been my dream since childhood.
 Ever since I was ten years old, I raced karts and admired Ayrton Senna.
 My father also gave Fisichella a hand when he made his Formula 1 debut, and I remember well going to watch Giancarlo's tests, imagining what I would have done in his place".

 Giancarlo Fisichella also lived at the Bruni house for a while, sharing a room with little Gianmaria, and legend has it that when the 20-year-old Giancarlo came home late at night, it was little Gimmi who reassured him: